 What Is Video Conferencing Software?

 Video conferencing software continues to evolve.
 Initially, it was available only in the form of pricey conference room systems that combined specific hardware and software.
-Now, however, popular cloud-based services require little dedicated infrastructure and largely work within a browser.
+Now, popular cloud-based services largely work within a browser and don’t require any dedicated infrastructure.

 How Much Does Video Conferencing Software Cost?